St Benedict's College, Bedfordview: Sport

 Mosolwa Mafuma also played for the Shimlas in the 2016 Varsity Cup Competition.
 He was the second highest try-scorer (7 tries), and was awarded the Player That Rocks (Player of The Tournament) award.
 He was also selected for the South Africa national under-20 rugby union team for the 2016 World U/20 Championship in England.

 Summer sports

 Rowing

-St Benedicts College is currently one of the top Rowing Schools in South Africa, having won the SA Rowing Champs 26 years in a row.
+St Benedicts College is currently one of the top Rowing Schools in South Africa, having won the SA Rowing Champs 30 years in a row.
 Rowing was introduced at St Benedicts in the 1987 summer season.

 Rugby

 Despite only having started Rugby in 1998, St Benedicts has quickly grown to a strong Rugby school, having finished their 2015 Season ranked 13 in the country.
-St Benedicts biggest rivals include St John's College, St Stithians College, Jeppe Boys, and Pretoria Boys High whom they beat them for the first time in 2015 in their history, 45-36.
-St Benedicts once again beat Pretoria Boys in 2016, winning 54-13.
+St Benedicts biggest rivals include St John's College, St Stithians College, Jeppe Boys, and Pretoria Boys High whom they beat them for the first time in 2015 in their history, 45–36.
+St Benedicts once again beat Pretoria Boys in 2016, winning 54–13.
 Several St Benedict's Boys have been chosen to be Craven Week representatives.

+Swimming

+St Benedict's College has established a strong reputation in competitive school swimming.
+The school won the prestigious Westville Gala in 2022, and finished as runners-up in 2023, 2024, and 2025.
+Additionally, St Benedict's College claimed victory at the Gauteng Province Inter-High Championships in 2022, 2023, and 2025.